A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Main Results

 \subsection{A Homological Version of the Winding Number Argument}

-The idea of this section is to find a pairing between maps from $\Gamma$ to $U(n)$ that are ``almost multaplicative'' and elements of $H_2(\Gamma)$.
-In general how ``close'' to being multiplicative depends on how close the specific element of $H_2(\Gamma)$ we pair with and the representative we pick for the element.
+The idea of this section is to find a pairing between maps from $\Gamma$ to $M_n$ that are ``almost multaplicative'' and elements of $2$-cycles in $C_2(\Gamma)$.
+In general how ``close'' to being multiplicative depends on the specific element of $C_2(\Gamma)$ we pair with.

 \begin{defn} Suppose that $c\in C_2(\Gamma)$ is expressed by the formula

 so that $(a_i,b_i)=(a_j,b_j)$ implies $i=j$.
 The {\em support} of $c$ is the set of ordered pairs $\{(a_i,b_i)\}_{i=1}^N$.
 The {\em boundary support of $c$} is the set of elements of $\Gamma$, $\{a_i,b_i,a_ib_i\}_{i=1}^N$.
 Then we say $\rho:\Gamma\rightarrow M_n(\C)$ is {\em $\varepsilon$-almost multiplicative on the support of $c$} if $\rho(a_i),\rho(b_i)\in\Gl_n(\C)$ and